brucemack/brucemack.github.io/ampersand/asl-dsp-notes.md

 The frame statistics are stored in a circular buffer of length 50.
 The system always has one second (50 x 20ms) of statistical data available.

 The 48k audio frame is down-sampled to an 8k audio frame (160 samples) by reading every 6th sample.
-There is no anti-aliasing filter applied to this down-sample operation.
+There is no filtering applied to this down-sample operation.
 All statistics are computed on the 8k frames.

 There are three frame-level statistics being tracked: